Key Fact: Website administrator and Uyghur Muslim

 Sentence: Life imprisonment

-Biography: Gulmira Imin is a Uighur Muslim and former web administrator for the Uighur-language website Salkin.
+Biography: Gulmira Imin is a Uyghur Muslim and former web administrator for the Uighur-language website Salkin.
 Ms. Imin was also a government employee in Urumqi, the capital of the Xinjiang Uighur Autonomous Region in northwest China.
-Xinjiang is home to the majority of the country’s Uighur Muslim population.
+Xinjiang is home to the majority of the country’s Uyghur Muslim population.

-Ms. Imin was born in 1978 in Aksu in Xinjiang and graduated in 2000 from the Chinese-Uighur translation department of Xinjiang University.
-In spring 2009, Ms. Imin became the moderator of Salkin, a Uighur-language culture and news website to which she had previously contributed poetry and short stories.
+Ms. Imin was born in 1978 in Aksu in Xinjiang and graduated in 2000 from the Chinese-Uyghur translation department of Xinjiang University.
+In spring 2009, Ms. Imin became the moderator of Salkin, a Uyghur-language culture and news website to which she had previously contributed poetry and short stories.
 Many of her online writings criticized government policies.

 On April 1, 2010, the Urumqi Intermediate People’s Court sentenced Ms. Imin to life in prison under Articles 103, 111, and 296 of China’s Criminal Law on charges of “splittism, leaking state secrets, and organizing an illegal demonstration.”
 She alleges she was tortured and forced to sign documents while in detention.
 She reportedly was not allowed to meet with her lawyer until the trial.
 Her appeal subsequently was rejected.
 Ms. Imin is currently detained in the Xinjiang Women’s Prison (Xinjiang No. 2 Prison) located in Urumqi, where she is allowed one family visit every three months.